 BigWoods on the Trinity

 The exceptional bird attraction to the land makes BigWoods a premier spot for birding, and it’s cited as one of the best places in Texas to view colorful neotropical migratory birds.
-Although quail and turkey are not yet frequent visitors, Dr. McFarlane is working to implement practices that will draw both species to the property.
+Dr. McFarlane is working to implement practices that will draw quail and turkey to the property.

 An avid contributor to his community, Dr. McFarlane has hosted several tours and events at BigWoods to demonstrate the importance of conservation.
-He recently opened his doors to allow 25 high school kids stay for six days to learn about waterfowl biology and conservation management.
+He hosted 25 high school students for six days to learn about waterfowl biology and conservation management.

 It’s clear that this land made an early impression on Dr. McFarlane.
-Thanks to his love for the land and his passion for stewardship, children and adults alike have the opportunity to create their own unforgettable memories of the Trinity River.
+Thanks to his love for the land and his passion for stewardship, others have the opportunity to create their own memories of the Trinity River.